Translate

 Japan's MMA Business: A Once-Dominant Force Looking to Regain Its Stride

 While the modern form of MMA that we recognize today gained massive popularity in the United States in the 1990s, Japan played a big role in its development.
 During the early 20th century, many contests involving opposing styles took place in Japan.
 And in 1976, Japan was the site where pro-wrestler Antonio Inoki and boxer Muhammed Ali competed in an exhibition bout that is still talked about to this day.
+This competition inspired Japan-based MMA companies Shooto in the 1980s, PANCRASE in 1993, and the Pride Fighting Championships in 1997.

 At first, these three organizations were most synonymous with MMA, with their fighters delivering action that was greatly enjoyed by fans.
 However, their dominance in the MMA industry eventually began to decrease.
 This post will examine the current state of the Japanese MMA scene, the factors that contributed to its decline, and potential avenues for its resurgence.